Myanmar: Karen rebels seize army base near Thai border | DW | 27.04.2021

 Myanmar has been under military control since a coup on February 1 ousted members of the ruling National League for Democracy Party, with State Councellor Aung San Suu Kyi and other leaders placed under arrest.
 Myanmar's de facto leader is now Senior General Min Aung Hlaing.

-The KNU is reportedly sheltering critics of the military junta.
 Myanmar's military has brutally cracked down on anti-coup protesters, drawing widespread condemnation from the West.
+So far, the military has killed over 750 civilians in its push against tthe opposition.

+Leaders of nine southeastern Asian nations called for an end to the violence in Myanmar during an ASEAN summit on Saturday.
+Indonesian President Joko Widodo labeled the political crisis in Myanmar "unacceptable" in remarks during the gathering.

 wd/rt (Reuters, AFP)